thinindu007/FinalApp/README.md

 # Final App

-application is about a ToDo App for the users using React-Native
+application is about a ToDo App for the users using React-Native and type script

 ## Table of Contents